higreenogre/Direct-Iterative-Methods-Solver-Script/README.md

 1. GAUSS ELIMINATION
 2. GAUSS-JORDAN ELIMINATION
 3. THE MATRIX INVERSE METHOD
-( here I've added a separate function to calculate the inverse )
+( here I've added a separate function to calculate the DETERMINANT and INVERSE )
 4. DOOLITTLE LU FACTORIZATION

 ## The codes for the different ITERATIVE methods are :